PJM Glossary

 Demand Resource Factor (DR Factor)

-Demand Resource Modification (DR Mod)
+Demand Resource Modification (DR Mods)

 Transaction used by PJM to track an increase or decrease of the nominated value of the demand resource in a party’s resource portfolio in the Capacity Exchange tool.